westrany/Data-Scrubbing-and-Cleaning-for-Improved-Analysis/README.md

 2. **Initial Data Assessment:**

-      • Explore the structure of the datasets (columns, data types, size)
+      • Used Pandas to explore the structure of the datasets (columns, data types, dataframe size) and to visualise the first few columns of the dataset.
+IPython.display was used to render the DataFrame in a nicer format.

       • Used Pandas to identify missing values in the dataset, plotted a visual representation using Seaborn.